lwconklin/GUI508/README.md

 </p>

-<h2>Getting started with the code<h2>
+<h2>Getting started with the code</h2>

 <p>Yea!
-I think this is a win for both of us if you are readingthis section.
+I think this is a win for both of us if you are reading this section.
 Please do more then read, contribute.

 Ok.
 I can’t rewrite the entire git manual here and you wouldn’t want me to.
 If you new to GitHub here are some links to get you started.</p>